hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 queries of this type to the server for a reasonable period of time (for example, one hour) i.e., long enough that the server configuration or policy might be updated.

-[OPEN QUESTION] Should this instead be Prohibited (by policy), or should a new EDE be created for this case?

 Historically servers have used the REFUSED RCODE for many situations, and so clients often had no detailed information on which to base an error or fallback